SpeedyIBL: A Comprehensive, Precise, and Fast Implementation of Instance-Based Learning Theory: Experiments: demonstration of the general applicability of IBLT

-To demonstrate the efficiency of SpeedyIBL, we evaluate its performance against a regular implementation of the IBL algorithm (Algorithm \ref{alg:IBL}) in Python (PyIBL \cite{PyIBL}), in six different tasks that were selected to represent different dimensions of complexity in dynamic decision making tasks~\cite{gonzalez2005use}.
-The codes are available at \url{https://github.com/nhatpd/SpeedyIBL}.
+To demonstrate the applicability of IBLT through a wide range of decision tasks as well as to assess the efficiency of SpeedyIBL, we compare SpeedyIBL performance against a regular implementation of the IBL algorithm (Algorithm \ref{alg:IBL}) in Python (PyIBL~\cite{MorrisonGonzalez}), in six different tasks that were selected to represent different dimensions of complexity in dynamic decision making tasks~\cite{gonzalez2005use}.